You’ve probably heard of mindfulness meditation before.

 Studies have found that mindfulness greatly improved the success rate for speech therapy treatments for stuttering.

-Specifically, mindfulness reduced the impact of stuttering by reducing the frequency by which they stuttered.
+Specifically, studies have shown that mindfulness reduces the impact of stuttering by reducing the frequency of your stuttering.

-Mindfulness breaks the cycle of negative thought patterns, which puts distance between your emotions and your thoughts.
+Mindfulness breaks the cycle of negative thought patterns, by putting distance between your emotions and your thoughts.

 This allows you to focus on your present situation instead.